whpearson/operations-tutorials/ports.md

 telnet www.google.com

 Copy and paste the first line of the request made by curl "GET /" to your telnet window.
-Type another return character as well.
+Type another return character as well, so it knows the request is finished.
 You should get a response like

 "HTTP/1.1 302 Found"

 You have managed to fool google into thinking you know how to speak http.
-If you want to actually learn to speak HTTP you can look up the verbs and the status codes in the rfc's. ***TODO ADD LINKS***
+If you want to actually learn to speak HTTP you can look up the [verbs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) and the [status codes](https://tools.ietf.org/html/rfc7231#section-6) in the RFCs.
+RFCs are requests for comments and how various networking protocols get defined.
+They are not the prettiest things in the world, but are the source for how things should (but don't necessarily) work.

 ## Exploring your computers chatter